 Method 4: Update or reinstall your device driver

 Errors can also occur when you use the wrong or outdated device drivers.
 You can try updating or reinstalling device drivers to see if this problem fixes your problem.
-If you aren’t confident playing around with the driver, you can do it automatically with Driver Easy .
+If you aren’t confident playing around with the driver, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find out the correct drivers for it.
-You don’t need to know exactly what your computer system is running, you don’t need to worry about downloading and installing the wrong drivers, and you don’t have to worry about making a mistake while installing.
+You don’t need to know what your computer system is running, you don’t need to worry about downloading and installing the wrong drivers, and you don’t have to worry about making a mistake while installing.

 You can download and install the driver using the Driver Easy version of Free or Pro.
-But with the Pro version, it’s just 2 clicks (and you get full support and a 30-day money-back guarantee):
+But with the Pro version, it’s just two clicks (and you get full support and a 30-day money-back guarantee):

 1) Download and install drivers easily.

 3) Click the Update button next to your USB device to download the latest and correct driver for it.
-You can also press the Update All button in the lower right corner to automatically update all the outdated or missing drivers on your computer ( Pro version required – you will be prompted to upgrade when click Update All).
+You can also press the Update All button in the lower right corner to automatically update all the outdated or missing drivers on your computer ( Pro version required – you will be prompted to upgrade when you click Update All).

-To reinstall the drivers, open Driver Easy and go to Tools -> Driver Uninstall .
-Then, select your device and click the Uninstall button .
+To reinstall the drivers, open Driver Easy and go to Tools -> Driver Uninstall.
+Then, select your device and click the Uninstall button.
 Your drivers will be uninstalled very quickly.